 Step 1: Cook the Pasta

 Add one pound of fresh tortellini to a well-salted pot of boiling water.
-I like to use fresh tortellini, which you can find the in the refrigerated section of the grocery store.
+I like to use fresh tortellini, which you can find in the refrigerated section of the grocery store.

 I’m using a three-cheese tortellini but you can use any kind you prefer.
 Spinach or mushroom would also be a great choice for this recipe, too!